Fabula de Esopo

 Plu kargux denmo multi bebohay plu alo hewan, ki ete no jixi cel keloka na idi.
 Fori xaki ete oko un solo hewan nerecu cel ete, ete awpawbu.
-Ban dina, ete oko yexen umalar kute daypawbu fe jowey, ji fe real paniko moy kargux awvelosicu cel nere hosu, kararpul na garaku fe tayday fe na jiwa in denmo fobipul dujotay.
-Mas preciso momento kuwatu ete nerecu cel byen de hosu, kroalar, kute fobigido fe turno fal nerecu de kargux, awvelosicu ji tyao cel in sui.
+Ban dina, ete oko yexen umalar kute daypawbu fe jowey, ji fe real paniko moy kargux awvelosicu cel nere hosu, kararpul na garaku fe tayday fe na jiwa in denmo hawfupul dujotay.
+Mas preciso momento kuwatu ete nerecu cel byen de hosu, kroalar, kute hawfugido fe turno fal nerecu de kargux, awvelosicu ji tyao cel in sui.
 “Satiya,” un te of kargux loga, “imisu halular no denmo buru kumo to kwasi: moywatu hay bante in maxmo buru halular kom yu.”

 The Hares and the Frogs